smackjax/ezee-ajax-phpmailer/README.md

-# Go away
-## (it's not ready yet)
-In the future this will hopefully be an easy(er) to work with wrapper for PHPMailer that will support AJAX requests.
-I'll be updating this Readme to cut down on the final documentation, but everything is subject to change.
+# Ajax JSON PHPMailer wrapper
+## The goal
+An easy-to-use interface for PHPMailer that takes a JSON object and emails the values, replying with JSON

 ## Use
 1. Edit `config.php` values